Big Bang Theory

 The universe went through different stages of cooling and expansion, with important phase changes, which allow us to project different future scenarios.
 On the one hand, some scientists propose that the expansion will slow down over time and lead to compaction, as gravitational attraction prevails in a “Big Crunch” or great implosion.

-You may be interested: Stars
+You may be interested: Neptune

 Other possibilities suggest that the universe continues to move away and cool, until the distances are so great that the gravitational force is lost and new stars cannot be created.